benmarwick/CSSS-Primer-Reproducible-Research/CSSS_WI14_Reproducibility.md

 The Hierarchy of Code Reproducibility
 ========================================================
 - Good: Use an integrated development environment (IDE).
 Keep your code in one place, let it do what its supposed to.
 (RStudio)
 - Better: Use version control.
-Help yourself keep track of changes, fix bugs and improve project management (Git & GitHub or BitBucket)
+Help yourself keep track of changes, fix bugs and improve project management (RStudio & Git & GitHub or BitBucket)
 - Best: Use embedded code.
 Explicitly link code and text, save yourself time, save reviewers time, improve your code.
-(R Markdown & knitr)
+(RStudio & Git & GitHub or BitBucket & R Markdown & knitr)

-Releasing output into the wild
+Use Pandoc to generate output from RStudio in many popular formats
 ========================================================
-pandoc
+`
+`

 A universal document converter